Behavioral Health for Veterans

 Suicide is a national health issue that affects everyone and is preventable.

-Substance Use Disorder is a dependency on and addiction to drugs and alcohol that is known as substance use disorder.
+Substance Use Disorder is a dependency on and addiction to drugs and/or alcohol that is known as substance use disorder.

 Eating disorders are characterized by severe disturbances in eating behaviors.